Writing & Reading Support (for Undergraduates)

 WSP Appointment Activities

-Spring 2023 Writing/Reading support Activities
+Fall 2024 Writing/Reading support Activities

 Click on this link to see a list of Writing Support activities.

-The Writing & Reading Support (WRS) serves UCR undergraduate students through 1 to 1 consultations and workshops.
+Writing & Reading Support (WRS) serves UCR undergraduate students through 1 to 1 consultations and workshops.
 Our writing & reading tutors are undergraduate students from multiple majors across the UCR campus.
 We can provide you writing and reading assistance in any academic discipline during any stage of your writing process, pre-writing, to finalizing drafts.
 Writing tutors are a complement to in-class instruction and instructor office hours.
 How To Prepare for Your Appointment

 To schedule an appointment for writing and/or reading support, please click on the blue Accudemia Login button at the left side of the screen to access our digital appointment system or call the ARC at (951) 827-3721.
 Only currently enrolled UCR undergraduate students may meet with ARC tutors.